 now here's a certificate from 1915, supplied by Dale W0HSK

 Here the link to the Central Radio Assn, in an old issue of The Popular Science Monthly, dated 1915.

 Wilson Fremont Jones sr. he went by Fremont, he was my grandfather, he died when I was just a kid,

 I really didn't know him at all, he lived in California and we lived in Shawnee, Kansas.

-Born November 25, 1898 in Olathe, Kansas at the Johnson County Jail.
+FJ was born November 25, 1898 in Olathe, Kansas at the Johnson County Jail....
 No, not because his mother was a criminal , but

 because his father John Wilson Jones was the County Sheriff.

 Their house was the front part of the jail.
-My Great grand mother , his mother, actually cooked and served dinner to the prisoners.
-(How things have changed)
+My Greatgrand mother (Jennie) , his mother, actually cooked and served dinner to the prisoners.